playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/hit-testing.md

 sidebar_position: 1
 ---

-In the AR/MR context, the interaction of virtual world objects with the real world is achieved by many techniques, Hit Testing - allows one to pick a point in space by probing real-world geometry that is estimated by underlying AR systems.
+In an AR/MR context, the interaction of virtual world objects with the real world is achieved by many techniques.
+Hit Testing allows one to pick a point in space by probing real-world geometry that is estimated using the underlying AR system.

 This can be used in various ways and one of the most common - placing a virtual object in space that feels planted in the real world.